ROODI: Reconstructing Occluded Objects with Denoising Inpainters: Method

 \section{Method}

-We provide an overview of our method in~\cref{fig:overview}.
+We provide an overview of our method in \cref{fig:overview}.
 To start with, we pretrain a 3DGS model of the entire scene.
 Then, for the objects of interest, single or multiple, we use Segment Anything V2 (SAM2)~\cite{ravi2024sam} with just \emph{one to two} clicks to obtain their segmentation maps from multiple views.
-With these masks, we find the subset of Gaussians that correspond to the target object(s) by distilling these masks into the pretrained 3D Gaussians as in Gaussian Grouping~\cite{gaussiangrouping}.
+With these masks, we find the subset of Gaussians that correspond to the target object(s) by distilling these masks into the object features of pretrained 3D Gaussians.
 We then look at the distilled object features to obtain object-specific 3D Gaussians.
 These Gaussians, however, are crude and contain many artifacts and holes as shown in \cref{fig:overview}d.
 The core of our contribution is how we further train these Gaussians to properly represent objects as shown in \cref{fig:overview}e.

-We first discuss the initial training process of 3DGS and how we distill masks into the Gaussians in \cref{sec:init}.
-We then detail our core contributions, object-centric pruning (\cref{sec:pruning}) and how we utilize pre-trained inpainting models with occlusion reasoning (\cref{sec:inpainting}).
+This section is organized as follows: we first discuss the initial training process of 3DGS and how we distill masks into the Gaussians in \cref{sec:init}; we then detail our core contributions, object-centric pruning (\cref{sec:pruning}) and how we utilize pre-trained inpainting models with occlusion reasoning (\cref{sec:inpainting}).